Our recommendations are made independently. We may receive commissions from purchases made via our links.

 The performance of a vacuum sealer is closely linked to the strength of its suction motor.
 A stronger motor is preferable as it can effectively remove more air from the bag, resulting in a tighter seal.

-In our initial test, we use dry food, specifically black rice grains.
-We load a bag with 2.2 pounds (1 kilogram) of rice, vacuum it, and seal it.
+We dry food items for this test, specifically black rice grains.
+We load a bag with 2.2 pounds of rice, vacuum it, and seal it.
 The bag is connected to a vacuum pressure gauge, which measures the pressure in kPA.
 We also time how quickly each sealing session is completed.

-We repeat this process twice for each model and then calculate the average results.
+We repeat this process twice for each model for the sake of collecting data then score the best run out of the two.
 A more detailed version of the test can be viewed here.

 Design (20%)